Washington to would-be inauguration visitors: Stay home - Local News 8

 “There’s no way to guarantee that your guests are not coming to incite violence,” said newly elected DC councilmember Janeese Lewis George in a tweet on Monday.
 “The potential threats publicized by news outlets are very alarming.
 Please protect your neighbors and the District from more attacks. #DontRentDC”

-Airbnb announced that it will try to ban Capitol rioters from inauguration stays as part of a Capitol Safety Plan.
-The company said it will review all Washington-area reservations, and anyone associated with a hate group will have their reservation canceled and be banned from Airbnb.
+Airbnb said Monday that it would try to ban Capitol rioters from inauguration stays as part of a Capitol Safety Plan, but by Wednesday the company announced that it would cancel and block all reservations in the DC area during inauguration week.

+The company said that guests would receive full refunds and that Airbnb would reimburse hosts for the canceled stays.

 The Hotel Association of Washington, DC didn’t respond to requests for comment about bookings for the upcoming inauguration, but presidential inaugurations typically bring a lot of business to the district.